 This Valentine’s Day, I know just what I’m in the mood for- love, and a bit with a dog.
 Throw in some sumptuous Elizabethan-era costumes, one of the most genius scripts of all time, a saucy Judi Dench, and what have you got?
 This week’s Ultimate Romance film Shakespeare in Love (DVD/Download).

 Before GOOP, before vagina steaming, Gwyneth Paltrow was Viola de Lessups, beautiful muse to Will Shakespeare and feminist icon to every girl who ever dreamed of doing a “man’s job”.
-I wanted to hate her, she of the dewy pore-less skin and perfect hair that doesn’t even need a comb in the morning.
+I wanted to hate her, she of the porcelain skin and perfect hair that doesn’t even need a comb in the morning.
 Except, damn it- she’s just radiant in this film.
 Her chemistry with Ralph Fiennes is amazing, and her joy at playing this character is completely contagious.
 Plus there’s that script, which takes all the brilliance of Shakespeare’s plays, adds some subtle, witty nods to Elizabethan history, and sparkles with one double entendre after another.

-I love a good “putting on a show” storyline, so naturally I’m enamored with The Rose theatre’s production of Romeo and Juliet née Mercutio née Romeo and Ethel- The Pirate’s Daughter.
+I love a good “putting on a show” plot, so naturally I’m enamored with The Rose theatre’s production of Romeo and Juliet née Mercutio née Romeo and Ethel- The Pirate’s Daughter.
 This film does a fantastic job of showing the humorous side of Shakespearean theatre, and therefore it deserves a light, rose-inspired cocktail to put you in the mood for romance.
 While watching Shakespeare in Love, I recommend drinking a Rose by Any Other Name.

 Rose by Any Other Name